Donate!

 Click on the Generate button to start the process of generating your mod package.

-The resulting error codes will be output here (0 means "no error", or success).
 Once successfully completed, your selected output file will contain everything you need to distribute to others who want to play your mod.
-This file is just a specially formatted .zip file, so there is no need to compress it for space reasons. |

 This flow will take you through the steps necessary to apply a mod to a DevSpace.